 Wellness Courses: Online wellness courses developed by the Rothenberger Institute within the University of Minnesota's School of Public Health are available to Minnesota State educators and students through curriculum licensing and collaboration.
-Currently, Century College offers the one-credit courses "Success Over Stress" and "Sleep, Eat & Exercise," and Vermilion Community College requires all of its Associate of Arts degree-seeking students to take "College Life," a customized course with selected content from three Rothenberger Institute courses.
+Currently, Century College offers the one-credit course "Success Over Stress."